He's on the Phone: Chart performance

 "He's on the Phone" was a notable hit in Europe, peaking at number nine in Scotland and number eleven in the UK.
 In the latter, it peaked in its first week at the UK Singles Chart, on 5 November 1995, becoming the group's most successful single there.
-Additionally, it entered the top 40 in Iceland (31), as well as the top 50 in Sweden (41) and on the Eurochart Hot 100, where it peaked at number 44.
+Additionally, it entered the top 40 in Iceland (31), as well as the top 50 in Sweden (41), and on the Eurochart Hot 100, where it peaked at number 44 on November 25.
 Outside Europe, it was very successful in Israel, peaking at number three in 1996.
 In the US, the song made it to a respectable number 33 on the Billboard Dance Club Songs chart.

 Music video

-A music video was produced to promote the single.
-It was later published on Saint Etienne's official YouTube channel in May 2012 and had generated more than 1.5 million views as of September 2022.
+The accompanying music video for "He's on the Phone" was directed by English film director, musician, photographer and designer Paul Kelly.London Conversations: The Best of Saint Etienne (2009) It features the group performing at a white set.
+In some scenes, Cracknell sits on a purple bed by a red telephone on the nightstand.
+Other scenes shows the singer wandering alone around town at night. Étienne Daho appears in some scenes throughout the video.

+Legacy

+Retrospectively, Glenn Swan from AllMusic praised the song as "smart", noting that it "once again [are] showcasing the gorgeous voice of Sarah Cracknell and the plaintive Brit-pop songwriting skills of Bob Stanley, Pete Wiggs, and Ian Catt."
+Tom Ewing of Freaky Trigger featured 'He's on the Phone' in his list of "Top 100 Singles of the 90s" in 1999, saying, "Of course it would take this supremely thoughtful pop group to realise the naive potential of handbag house and then alchemise it into a single which is both their and handbag’s most ravishing five minutes.".
+John Hamilton from Idolator ranked it among "The 50 Best Pop Singles of 1995" in 2015, remarking that the remixer had "painstaking rearranged Sarah's vocals into a more melodic chorus and injected the track with what can only be described as a high dose of poppers: a galloping bass line, bright keyboards and a relentless nu-disco beat, with Daho's spoken-word passage figuring powerfully in the breakdown."